-I have seen this happen before with major API updates.
-Everyone rushes to build the “next big thing,” and suddenly, the gatekeepers are overwhelmed.
-Consequently, the team is calling for a fresh wave of contributors to help maintain the quality and security of the ecosystem.
-If you are a developer who cares about the codebase of the internet, this is your signal.
+I have watched this happen before with major API updates.
+Everyone rushes to build the “next big thing” and the gatekeepers end up buried.
+So the team is asking for a fresh wave of contributors to help hold the quality and security of the ecosystem together.
+If you care about the code a large part of the web runs on, they could use you.

-In 2025, the team managed to double the number of plugins they handled with the same small group of volunteers.
-However, as we hit March 2026, the pace has quadrupled.
-We are now seeing as many plugins in two days as we used to see in an entire week.
-This isn’t just a “numbers” problem; it’s a security and stability concern for every site owner using the directory.
+In 2025 the team doubled the number of plugins it handled with the same small group of volunteers.
+By March 2026 the pace has quadrupled.
+Two days now brings in as many plugins as a full week used to.
+That is a security and stability problem for every site owner installing from the directory, not only a counting problem.

-As I noted when discussing why the team name change matters, these volunteers are the first line of defense against malformed code and security vulnerabilities.
-When the queue gets backed up, developers get frustrated, and sometimes “hacks” start appearing in the wild because people can’t wait for the official review.
+As I said when I wrote about why the team name change matters, these volunteers are the first line of defense against malformed code and security holes.
+A backed-up queue means frustrated developers, and then “hacks” start showing up in the wild because people will not wait for the official review.

-Being part of the WordPress Plugins Team isn’t just about clicking “Approve.”
-It is a technical deep dive into thousands of lines of varied logic.
-Specifically, you will be looking for things like improper data sanitization, missing nonces, or race conditions in transients.
-For instance, a reviewer might catch a snippet like this that puts a site at risk:
+Joining the WordPress Plugins Team is not a matter of clicking “Approve”.
+You read thousands of lines of other people’s logic looking for improper data sanitization, missing nonces, race conditions in transients.
+Here is the kind of snippet a reviewer catches before it puts a site at risk:

 <?php